inkVerb/VIP/501/Lesson-12.md

   - Because XML isn't SQL
     - Query/parsing is optional, but not necessary
     - It is NOT secure; all information is public
+    - Illustration: XML is a grocery list on the wall, SQL is your credit card spending history

 #### A. Basic Structure